-UNC Greensboro is well-known and highly respected for its outstanding teacher education programs.
-The Bachelor of Science in Elementary Education combines a rigorous academic program with extensive clinical practice in partner school sites.
-By the time students graduate and have completed student-teaching, they will have accumulated more than 1,000 hours of classroom experience!
+The Bachelor of Science in Elementary Education at UNC Greensboro is highly respected for its teacher preparation.
+The bachelor’s in Elementary Education combines a rigorous academic program with extensive clinical practice in partner school sites.
 Graduates earn their initial licensure to teach grades K-6 in North Carolina and are well-prepared to lead their own classrooms.

-• Accreditations and affiliations include Council for the Accreditation of Educator Preparation (CAEP) and North Carolina Department of Public Instruction (NCDPI).
+The Elementary Education program holds accreditations and affiliations from the Council for the Accreditation of Educator Preparation (CAEP) and the North Carolina Department of Public Instruction (NCDPI).
+The program allows students to develop as reflective, skilled practitioners through coursework and field-based experiences.

 Be sure to meet with your academic advisor each semester for more details pertaining to your program of study.